Inflectra/spira-documentation/docs/Reporting/OData-Tutorial.md

 - you can now see all the fields available again.
 On top of the columns we are already showing, select to also show "INCIDENT_STATUS_ID".
 - Click OK

 Excel has asked SpiraPlan for this extra data and is now showing it to us.
 But notice that you are now seeing all incidents again, and "Removed Other Columns" is highlighted in the list of Applied Steps.
 Click on the bottom step "Sorted Rows".
 This will apply all the steps that follow our now updated "Removed Other Columns."
 This is a great feature - we can, within limits, edit previous steps we have made to our query, then go back to our most current step in the process.
-We now have the same list of incidents we ended the last tutorial with, but showing these two extra ID columns.
+We now have the same list of incidents we ended the last tutorial with, but showing this extra column.

 ![Adding ID columns to our query](img/odata-12.png)